paavonelimarkka/the-black-hack/finnish/the-black-hack.md

 |   Levypanssari   |    8    |
 |   Pieni Kilpi    |    2    |
 |   Suuri Kilpi    |    4    |

-Monsters have 1 point of armor for every **HD** above 1, to figure this out quickly simply -1 from their **HD** - They can also carry shields.
-(All to a maximum of 10)

 Hirviöillä on 1 piste suojaa jokaista yli yhden menevää kestonoppaa kohden.
 Voit selvittää tämän nopeasti vähentämällä yhden niiden kestonoppien määrästä.
 Hirviötkin voivat käyttää suojia (maksimissaan 10 pistettä).